 Murder, greed, corruption, exploitation, adultery and treachery.
 Chicago certainly makes a killing when it comes to delivering sins, sex and sass.

-Set during the Prohibition-era, the international award-winning musical (boasting 6 Tony, 2 Olivier, 1 Grammy, 2 BAFTA and 6 Academy awards) is on tour until December and the stars are bringing their blend of ‘Razzle Dazzle’ to Milton Keynes Theatre this week.
+Set during the Prohibition-era, the international award-winning musical (boasting 6 Tony, 2 Olivier, 1 Grammy, 2 BAFTA and 6 Academy awards) is on tour until December and the stars are bringing “the old razzle dazzle” to Milton Keynes Theatre this week.

 Lucky enough to be in the audience for opening night, I was quickly transported back to the roaring twenties.
 And I was hooked from the very first explosive entrance and titillating dance routine.

-Chicago uses its two strong leading ladies to explore the concept of the infamous celebrity criminal (decades before our media-saturated obsession with all things ‘celeb’).
+Chicago uses its two strong leading ladies to explore the concept of the infamous celebrity criminal (decades before our media-saturated obsession with those in the public eye).

 Ali Bastian portrays Roxie Hart as the potty-mouthed small-town girl unhappy in her boring marriage with confidence and aplomb.
 However, for me, Tupele’s energy did seem to overshadow Ali by just a fraction.
 Nonetheless, I thoroughly enjoyed Ali’s performance as the philandering poppet trying to justify her extra-marital affair and subsequent crime (all while getting her name “out there” in the pursuit of fame by any means possible).
 Admittedly, Ali did cope slightly better with the Fosse style dance moves than Tupele.